 1.Next year (2026) the UK’s tax take as a share of GDP will rise to its highest level in 70 years.
 The right-wing press will have a field-day flaunting this as speculation in the next few months continues about almost inevitable need to increase the present level.
 This post is written in the hope of encouraging a more informed debate.

 2. However, the UK comes only 8th in a list of 14 OECD countries with 35.3% of GDP taken in tax.
-This is just above the OECD average of 33.9% (and no surprise given the need to repair 14 years of “austerity.)
+This is just above the OECD average of 33.9% (and no surprise given the need to repair 14 years of “austerity.")
 France is top of the list with 43.8% Finland (the happiest country in the world according to a survey published today) is third with 42.4%, Germany sixth with 38.1%, the USA 13th with 25.2% (which, of course, does not include universal health care.)

-3.The freezing g of income tax thresholds for nearly all of the 2020s means that the number of higher-rate taxpayers has already increased by about 40% to some six million, and will climb by the end of the decade to eight million.
-Britain has by default created a very progressive income tax system
+3.The freezing of income tax thresholds for nearly all of the 2020s means that the number of higher-rate taxpayers has already increased by about 40% to some six million, and will climb by the end of the decade to eight million.
+Britain has by default created a very progressive income tax system.

 4.On the other hand, while wealth as a share of GDP has doubled over the past 40 years, the proportional revenue from taxes on capital and property has scarcely budged.